-Wellness Education for Living and Loving (WELL) is a nonprofit foundation creating a free, anonymous, online test of wellbeing, the Traditional Assessment of Wellness (TAW).
-Using a practical model of wellness in continuous use for the past 3000 years, it evaluates toxic and healthy ways we pursue 9 basic needs in life - truth, respect, security, support, fairness, sexuality, wealth, vitality, and health.
+Wellness Education for Living and Loving (WELL, Inc.) is a nonprofit organization creating a free, anonymous, online test of personal wellbeing, the Traditional Assessment of Wellness (TAW).
+Using a practical model of wellness in continuous use for the past 3000 years, it evaluates toxic and healthy ways we pursue nine basic issues in life -- truth, respect, peace, support, love, mercy, sexuality, money, purpose, and health.
 Demographic data from test takers will show causes and effects of each trait.
-At to-the-well.org, people and groups will soon find many free wellness resources, such as a portal for taking the TAW, and for each of the nine issues, Bible study guides and Life Lessons.
+At to-the-well.org, people and groups can find a portal for taking the TAW, and three learning tools for each of the nine issues: Life Lessons, Devotional Guides, and Parenting Tips.

 Dr. Paul Schmidt practices clinical psychology in Louisville and Shelbyville, KY.
 Educated at Vanderbilt and the University of Colorado, he’s the author of numerous journal articles, two books, and two personality tests.
 Both his blog and podcast provide Brain Food for the Good Life.

 For all specialties below, Dr. Schmidt has done at least three of the following: received training certification, written a book, done research, taught classes or workshops, or written published newspaper and journal articles.